From Bengkulu Pavilion

 The 137-meter tall marble obelisk is topped with a flame coated with 35 kilograms of gold.
 It represents the people's determination to achieve freedom.
 It houses a historical museum and meditation hall, and is open to the public.
 It towers over Merdeka (Freedom) Square, and serves as Jakarta's most prominent landmark.
 The monument was built during the Sukarno era of nationalism.

+Results of my good time from this trip.
 And that is the end of my Indonesia trip; though it is not the last Indonesia trip.

 Bali is the place that still using natural products for packaging